Cosmopolitan Hotel and Restaurant: Original features

-Don Juan Bandini built his single story, thatched roof adobe between 1827 and 1829 on Old Town, San Diego plaza's southeast corner.
-The original structure had seven rooms, an entrance-way, and enclosed courtyard, a corral, and several sheds.
+Don Juan Bandini built his single-story, thatched roof adobe between 1827 and 1829 on Old Town, San Diego, plaza's southeast corner.
+The original structure had seven rooms, an entranceway, and enclosed courtyard, a corral, and several sheds.
 The Casa de Juan Bandini had features of Spanish Colonial architecture usually found only in California missions.
-During the 1840s, he added several enhancements such as pane-glass windows, a brick-lined patio with well, and a small, bathhouse to entice his daughters to visit his wife Refugio and him more frequently.
+During the 1840s, he added several enhancements such as pane-glass windows, a brick-lined patio with a well, and a small, bathhouse to entice his daughters to visit his wife Refugio and him more frequently.

 Hauntings

-The Cosmopolitan Hotel is reportedly haunted with multiple friendly spirits in its guestrooms, including a cat who roams, Ysidora Bandini's ghost (daughter of original proprietor) in room 11 and the spirit of a Lady in Red in room 4/5, to name a few.

 The Cosmopolitan Hotel was featured on Episode 56 of Ghost Adventures which aired October 7, 2011.